CAPPAGH National Orthopeadic Hospital

 How long will the process take?

-Timelines vary, however, we hope to return to you with a decision on your application within four weeks from submission.
+Timelines vary; however, we expect to provide a decision on your application within four weeks of submission.
 If access is granted, it can take a further two to three weeks to locate, copy and supply medical records.

-It is free to obtain a copy of your medical records, however, a reasonable fee may apply for repetitive and excessive requests and in instances where additional copies of the same information are requested.
+It is free to obtain a copy of your medical records; however, a reasonable fee may apply to repetitive or excessive requests and to requests for additional copies of the same information.

 Patients